sleong1/fetch_following/README.md

 1. --size 8x6 <- this being the number of squares being detected
 2. --square 0.021 <- this being the size of the squares in meters.

+Take enough angles till the 'calibrate' button lights up and when you're think you have enough samples.

+Click the 'calibrate button'. ***Note:*** Be patient.
+This may take a while and the time of progressing is dependent on your machine.

+Once it's done, click 'save' to save.
+If you want your camera to use the same calibration settings, click 'commit'.
+Good! now you have a yaml file that has all your calibrations saved in.

 # General reminders (mainly for myself =3)
 A Dummy's Guide to things
 ---